loadwordteam/ghidra-server/README.md

 * `/srv/repositories` - This directory holds your data when you work in ghidra, it's a good idea to backup it up.

+#### Troubleshooting

+##### 1 command(s) queued.

+If you get this messace probably SELinux is holding your data from docker, change the context to `svirt_sandbox_file_t` or similar.

+##### Certificates do not conform to algorithm constraints

+Usually, ghidra server creates a self-signed certificate with a very weak algorithm, some gnu/Linux distribution like Fedora implements some security policies for preventing you to connect to such "unsafe" environments.

+For this reason the `entrypoint.sh` file creates the certificates with a stronger encryption, if you get this error check if you mounted the `GHIDRA_CERT_PATH` as volume!

 ## Authors